sisrfeng/coc-wiki/Install-coc.nvim.md

 For feature [workspace_didChangeWatchedFiles](https://microsoft.github.io/language-server-protocol/specification#workspace_didChangeWatchedFiles) to work, you will need to install [watchman](https://facebook.github.io/watchman) by following https://facebook.github.io/watchman/docs/install.html.

 Watchman works great even when you have multiply neovim instance started in the same directory.

-The `UpdatePathOnRename` feature provided by tsserver requires file watching to work.